NormandaleWells/CSn/CS1/Half-open-ranges.md

 It is extremely easy to make off-by-one errors in these calculations, which are notably absent altogether in the code using half-open ranges.

-In fact, did you even notice that there's a very serious bug in the code using closed ranges?
+In fact, did you even notice that there's a very serious defect in the code using closed ranges?
 I'll leave it to you to find it.

 Note that because `[lo,mid)` does not contain `mid`, and `[mid,hi)` does,